iwf-web/docker-nginx/README.md

 All the things you do atop this base image must respect this.
 If you copy additional files with the COPY directive, you have to use it like this: "COPY --chown=nginx ..."

+The unprivileged image may not be able to bind to port 80 if the runtime engine does not allow it (e.g. podman by default).
-The unprivileged image also listens to port 8080 instead of 80.
-So, you have to change the port mapping to the outside from '80:80' to '80:8080'.
+In this case, you can set LISTEN_PORT env var to 8080 and change the port mapping to the outside from '80:80' to '80:8080'.

 ## SSL support

 You can store your own SSL certificates in the folder `/data/conf/nginx/certificates`.
 The files should be named `cert.pem` and `key.pem`.
 If you don't supply your own files, this image will automatically generate a self signed SSL certificate inside this folder.
 The diffie hellman parameter file (`dhparam.pem`) will be also created and stored in this folder if it doesn't exist.

 ## Framework specific